Pressio/pressio4py/docs/pages/components/rom_galerkin_projector.md

 ## API

-When provided by the user, the projector operator must be provided in the form of a functor as follows:
+When provided by the user, the projector must be a functor as follows:

 ```py
 class Projector: